JohnJBoren/CED_APP/README.md

 # UACED Electron App

+The UACED Electron App was developed in the Spring of 2021.
+It's purpose to run backend scripts to collect and continue scraping the Alaska Year-to-Year Job Numbers.

+This repository also contains projects that John Boren worked on during his tenure as a intern with the University of Alaska Center for Economic Research.

+This App can be installed on Windows, Macs and Linux machines.

 This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.